awong234/CT_sim/readme.md

 ### Setup

 You will need to install a few things before getting started, most importantly Ben's SPIM package.
 There are two ways to go about this.
+#### From a zip file

+This method is the easiest.
+There is a .zip file in the repo called `SPIM_0.1.zip`.

+Install the package using the `install.packages` dialog going through Tools > Install Packages > Install From > Package Archive File.
+Then select the .zip file.

+The package *should* install without issue.

 #### Directly within R

+If the former method doesn't work, try this.

-The first is to install Rtools and then run some commands that are already in the script.
+You will need to install Rtools and then run some commands that are already in the script.

 Go get Rtools from the [link here](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe).
 This link will go get the installer immediately.
 Run the installer as you would any other installer.

 Then, run the preparation block in the script (this is labeled).

-#### From a zip file

-There is a .zip file in the repo called `SPIM_0.1.zip`.

-Install the package using the `install.packages` dialog going through Tools > Install Packages > Install From > Package Archive File.
-Then select the .zip file.

-The package *should* install without issue.

 ## Running the program - **RUNSCRIPT.R**